agentultra/postgresql-replicant/README.md

 - `PG_UPDATEDELAY`: The frequency (in _ms_) to update PostgreSQL on the stream status

+## Profiling

+To enable profile builds, see `stack.yaml`

+Build `stack build`

+Then run `stack exec --profile -- replicant-example +RTS -p` (make sure to set the right database configs)

+Run `bin/bench.sh my-database create` if this is the first time running the bench.
+This will create a table called, `replicant_profile`.

+Run `bin/bench.sh my-database`, wait a bit, cancel it.
+It will insert a bunch of rows into `replicant_profile`.
+Feel free to run other SQL statements that modify the table while the bench is running.
+Cancel the script when you're done.

+Then you can generate reports, see the [GHC Manual on Profiling](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/profiling.html# "GHC Manual on Profiling")

 ## FAQ

 ### Why not use LISTEN/NOTIFY